-Successful PIs will be invited to present their findings to the CC SCNTM Core Committee.
-This is an opportunity for dissemination of findings to key health system decision makers and provides an opportunity to identify potential future collaborations.
+Successful PIs will be invited to present their findings to the CC SCNTM Core Committee and/or Annual Quality, Innovation, and Research Forum.
+This is an opportunity for dissemination of findings and provides an opportunity to identify potential future collaborations.

-Reporting Activity Due date Final report 2 months after study completion or end of funding (whichever is first).
+Reporting Activity Due date Final report 3 months after study completion or end of funding (whichever is first).
 Presentation(s) Required during study period and/or after completion of funding.